Port¶

 Class Reference¶

-- class psyneulink.core.components.ports.port.Port_Base(owner, variable=None, size=None, projections=None, function=None, params=None, name=None, prefs=None, context=None, **kwargs)¶
+- class psyneulink.core.components.ports.port.Port_Base(owner, variable=None, input_shapes=None, projections=None, function=None, params=None, name=None, prefs=None, context=None, **kwargs)¶

 Base class for Port.